toneyzhen/dopamine-dynamics/README.md

 - Responsive layout down to mobile
 - Respects `prefers-reduced-motion`
 - **Zero dependencies** — a single self-contained HTML file, no build step, no network access required

-## Running it

-Because everything (styles, chart logic, fonts) is inlined into one file, there's nothing to install.

-**Locally:** download `index.html` and double-click it.
-It opens and runs in your browser, online or offline.

-**Hosting it:** upload `index.html` to any static host — GitHub Pages, Netlify, Cloudflare Pages, etc. No configuration needed.
-For GitHub Pages: put `index.html` at the repo root, then go to **Settings → Pages → Build and deployment**, set the source to **Deploy from a branch**, pick your branch and the `/ (root)` folder, and save.

 ## Customizing